NeobrainData/bucket-save-upload/README.md

 ```
 {
     response (list): A list with the results
-    "downloaded" (int): The number of downloaded fiels
+    "downloaded" (int): The number of downloaded files
     "fails" (int): The number of failed downloads
 }
 ```